-M54 is a globular cluster located in Sagittarius that’s a staggering 87,400 light years from Earth.
-It was discovered by Charles Messier on July 24, 1778 and was for many years thought to be part of the Milky Way but is now believed to belong to the nearby Sagittarius Dwarf Elliptical Galaxy.
-It owns the distinction of being the first extragalactic globular cluster ever discovered, even though it wasn't recognized as such for over 200 years.
-Despite its vast distance, M54 is visible in binoculars albeit faintly (mag. +7.9).
-The fact that it can be seen in binoculars at all from such a distance is incredible and is due to its large intrinsic size and high absolute brightness.
-With a diameter of over 300 light-years diameter, this globular is enormous and one of the largest known.
+M54 is a globular cluster in Sagittarius that’s a staggering 87,400 light-years from Earth.
+It was discovered by Charles Messier on July 24, 1778 and was for many years thought to be part of the Milky Way, but is now believed to belong to the nearby Sagittarius Dwarf Elliptical Galaxy.
+It owns the distinction of being the first extragalactic globular cluster ever discovered, even though it wasn't recognised as such for over 200 years.
+Despite its vast distance, M54 is visible in binoculars, albeit faintly at mag. +7.9.
+The fact that it can be seen in binoculars at all is incredible; a testament to its large intrinsic size and high absolute brightness.
+With a diameter of over 300 light-years, it's one of the largest globular's known.

 Finding M54 is easy as it lies within the teapot asterism of Sagittarius.
 The starting point is to focus on the base of the teapot and image a line connecting Ascella (ζ Sgr - mag. +2.6) with Kaus Australis (ε Sgr - mag. +1.8).
-Positioned about 1.75 degrees along this line and slightly north is M54.
-With a declination of -30 degrees, the globular is best seen from the Southern Hemisphere during the months of June, July and August.
-From northern temperate latitudes, it’s a much more difficult target as it never rises very high above the southern horizon.
+Positioned about 1.75 degrees along this line and slightly north of it is M54.
+With a declination of -30 degrees, the cluster is best seen from the Southern Hemisphere during the months of June, July and August.
+From northern temperate latitudes, it’s a more difficult target that never rises high above the horizon.

-Binocular observers may at first overlook this fascinating globular cluster.
-Although the core is bright, the globular looks small and may appear starlight on initial observation.
-However, further inspection shows a small degree of nebulosity - like an out of focus star - hinting at the true nature of this massive object.
-A small 80mm (3.1-inch) telescope under good seeing reveals a bright point like core surrounding by nebulosity that tails off gradually from the centre.
-Larger scopes of the order of 150mm (6-inches) or 200mm (8-inches) may reveal twists and knots especially under good seeing conditions.
-However, due to its considerable distance from Earth even the largest amateur telescopes fail to resolve M54.
+Binocular observers may at first overlook this fascinating object.
+Although the core appears bright, it looks small and starlight on initial observation.
+Further inspection shows a small degree of nebulosity, like an out of focus star that hints at its true nature.
+A small 80mm (3.1-inch) telescope under good seeing, reveals a bright point like core, surrounded by nebulosity that tails off gradually from the centre.
+Larger scopes of the order of 150mm (6-inches) or 200mm (8-inches) aperture, show twists and knots under good seeing conditions.
+However, due to its considerable distance, even the biggest backyard scopes fail to resolve M54.